Greg Phillips, BS, MBA, Executive Director

 Originally from Arkansas, Dawn is a Licensed Master Social Worker and a Certified Alcohol and Drug Counselor.
 She received her master’s degree from the University of Tennessee.
 Dawn comes to The Ranch after completing her field practicums at The Renfrew Center working with women with eating disorders and The Department of Veterans Affairs Health Care System where she assisted Veterans and their spouses with the benefits and services they have earned.
 Prior to attending the University of Tennessee, she worked as a substance abuse counselor at Serenity Park, Inc., founded by Joe McQuany, in Little Rock, AR.
 Dawn has extensive knowledge of 12 step programs and the “Big Book” of Alcoholics Anonymous.
 Dawn, also, holds a B.S. in Horticulture from Missouri State University and a B.S. in Addiction Studies from the University of Central Arkansas.

-Tim Kiernon, MMFT, CC, CTT candidate, Primary Therapist
+Tim Kiernon, MMFT, CTT, CSAT Candidate, CC, Primary Therapist

-Tim Kiernon is a Marriage and Family Therapist & Certified Life and Career Coach.
-He currently works in the Center for Relationship and Sexual Recovery.
+Tim Kiernon is a Marriage and Family Therapist, Certified Trauma Therapist and a Certified Life and Career Coach.
+He currently is the primary therapist in the Men’s Center for Relationship and Sexual Recovery.
 Tim came to the Ranch in July of 2012 after spending 14 years in the environmental/conservation non-profit world.
-He has a B.S.Ed in Recreation and Parks Administration from the University of Memphis and a Masters of Marriage and Family Therapy from Trevecca Nazarene University in Nashville, TN.
+He has a B.S.Ed. from the University of Memphis and a Masters of Marriage and Family Therapy from Trevecca Nazarene University in Nashville, TN.

-Tim has extensive training in Eye Movement Desensitization and Reprocessing (EMDR-I), trauma resolution and experiential therapy.
-He is pursuing a Certified Trauma Therapist designation through an intensive trauma treatment certification program, Spirit2Spirit Trauma Healing.
+Tim has extensive training in EMDR, trauma resolution and experiential therapy.
+Along with being a Certified Trauma Therapist he is also a Certified Sex Addiction Therapist Candidate and a Daring Way Facilitator Candidate.
 Tim credits his own personal recovery journey as his greatest asset when working with clients and openly shares about his own personal struggles with addiction and other compulsive behaviors.
-Tim firmly believes in producing an atmosphere conducive to healing by creating an environment where the clients feel safe so that they may address the traumas in their life and hopefully overcome their addictions.
+Tim firmly believes in producing an atmosphere conducive to healing by creating an environment where clients feel safe so that they may address the traumas in their life and hopefully overcome their addictions.